silentorb/marloth-story/books/fairytale/part1.md

 they will be *real!*"

-James was not thrilled about the idea of purchasing a blank collection of paper, but surely Mr. Damond knew what he was talking about.
-He was an adult, was very intelligent, and seemed to know things few other people knew about.
+James was not thrilled about the idea of purchasing a blank collection of paper, but Mr. Damond seemed to know things few other people knew about.

 "If it's all right sir, I'd like to consider this for a while."